 Amendments

 These bylaws may at any time be amended or repealed by vote of a majority of the voting Trustees.
 Notice of the substance of any proposed amendment or repeal shall be stated in the notice of any meeting of the Board called for the purpose of proposing such amendment or repeal.
-All amendments to bylaws are contingent upon the approval of the Massachusetts Department of Elementary and Secondary Education (DESE).
+All amendments to bylaws are contingent upon the approval of the DESE.

-No change in the date of the annual meeting may be made within sixty (60) days before the date fixed in these bylaws.
-Notice of any change of the date fixed in these bylaws for the annual meeting shall be given to the Trustees at least twenty (20)days before the new date fixed for such meeting.
+No change in the date of the annual meeting may be made within sixty days before the date fixed in these bylaws.
+Notice of any change of the date fixed in these bylaws for the annual meeting shall be given to the Trustees at least twenty days before the new date fixed for such meeting.